Infraclavicular block

 • Cords give rise to terminal nerves: musculocutaneous (from lateral cord), median (lateral+medial roots), ulnar (medial cord), radial (posterior cord), axillary (posterior cord).

-• Axillary vein is usually medial/anterior to artery; pleura lies deep/medial—source of pneumothorax risk.
+• Axillary vein is usually medial/anterior to artery, pleura lies deep/medial—source of pneumothorax risk.

 • Intercostobrachial nerve (T2) supplies medial upper arm and is not part of brachial plexus → tourniquet pain may persist.